ScriptJayT/Articles/The Electron Saga/Elec-3.md

 In these 4 articles, I set to lay out my first steps into starting with Electron and desktop-app making.
 I must say I was surprised how little extra setup it is compared to web development, for this example at least.
 I assume that if I where to dive deeper into this world, it would require some more setup.
 I found that it is certainly possible to work with Electron without a framework (I fully build my app before realizing I could have used one); but it would have improved my dev-experience a bit.
 I like how close it is to web-development I'm used to, and working with it feels quite nice, but I can't really compare how it holds up against other app-dev frameworks.
-However, the unsolvable errors at the start of my journey should be mentioned.
+However, the unsolvable errors at the start of my journey should be mentioned [(The Electron Saga 0)](https://dev.to/scriptjayt/the-electron-saga-0-my-first-app-45jg).
 They did cause a bit of confusion and worry.

 Overall, it was fun mocking around this new environment, away from the projects lurking over my shoulder.
 Speaking of which, I should return to those.
+I hope you got something out of this series.
 See ya! 👋